MO-Movia/licit-style-service/README.md

 ```

 ## REST endpoint (deprecated)
-These endpoints still exist for backward compatability, however they will be removed once licit is configured to use them.
+These endpoints still exist for backward compatibility, however they will be removed once licit is configured to use them.

 ### `GET /getcustomstyles/`